mrspiggot/FinGPT/README.md

 To install libraries run 'pip install -r requirements.txt'

-You will need to create a .env file and in it place your own OPENAI_API_KEY as in: OPENAI_API_KEY='sk-xxxyyyZZZaaabbbCCC'
+You will need to create a .env file and in this .env file insert your own OPENAI_API_KEY as in: OPENAI_API_KEY='sk-xxxyyyZZZaaabbbCCC'

 to run the app type 'streamlit run main.py' and the app will run in a browser on you machine on port 8502